Fer-Bonilla/Udacity-Data-Engineering-datalake-with-aws-spark/README.md

 A. Components required

- 1. AWS amazon account
+ 1. Create or login into AWS amazon account
  2. User created on IAM AWS and administrative role to connect from remote connection
  3. Jupyter notebooks environment available
- 4. Python packages: psycopg2 and python-sql
+ 4. Python packages: pyspark

 B Running the pipeline

  1. Clone the repository
  2. Create IAM role and user
- 3. Create the Redshift cluster and get the connection data
+ 3. Create and S3 bucket and setup the url locater in the etl.py file
- 4. Configure the connection values in the dwh.cfg file
+ 4. Configure the session values (Access key and identification key) in the dl.cfg file
- 5. Run create_tables.py (Drop tables and create again)
- 6. Run etl.py (Run the ETL process)
+ 5. Run the etl.py pipeline
- 7. Run test.ipynb notebook to validate the data.
-(Execute some selects and counts)
+ 6. Verify the S3 bucket, you need to see the parquet files for each table

 ## Author
 Fernando Bonilla [linkedin](https://www.linkedin.com/in/fer-bonilla/)